ActiveWafl/SyrupParser/README.md

 +    **Depth**

-	The number of Functional Indents encountered since the last eol|bof based on the parser's current cursor position.
+	The number of Functional Indents encountered since the last EOL|BOF based on the parser's current cursor position.
 	(In the above example for Functional Indent, the Depth would be 2 if the cursor was at element3)

 +    **Setting**